Sekhmet, Powerful One, Sun Goddess, Destructorby Caroline Seawright

 Her cult was so dominant in the culture that when the first pharaoh of the twelfth dynasty, Amenemhat I, moved the capital of Egypt to Itjtawy, the centre for her cult was moved as well.

 At Taremu (Leontopolis), tame lions were kept in her honour.
-The goddess Hathor-Sekhmet was worshiped at Yamu (Kom el-Hisn).
+The goddess Hathor-Sekhmet was worshipped at Yamu (Kom el-Hisn).
 During the New Kingdom, when the seat of power shifted to Waset (Thebes), some of Sekhmet's powers were absorbed by Mut, wife of Amen, the god of Waset.
 Sekhmet was soon represented as Mut's aggressive side, Mut-Sekhmet, rather than a goddess in her own right.
 She was, in later times, thought to preside over the fourth month of the Egyptian calendar, known as Koiak in Greek times.

 Further Information about Sekhmet